FAQ¶

 traceml run train.py --mode=summary

-This skips the live UI and focuses on the final end-of-run summary.
+Summary mode skips live UI and focuses on the final end-of-run summary.
 It is a good fit when you want lower terminal noise or want to forward TraceML summary fields into W&B or MLflow.

 Can TraceML compare two runs?¶